kgourgou/setfit-integrated-gradients/README.md

 Integrated gradients is a way to explain the decisions of the model by scoring what parts of the input influenced a particular decision.

+*Note*: This mini-library only supports binary classification with a scikit-learn logistic-regression head.

 ## Installation

 ```